PowerLedger/powr/docs/src/running-validator/validator-start.md

 If you haven’t already done so, create a vote-account keypair and create the vote account on the network.
-If you have completed this step, you should see the “vote-account-keypair.json” in your Solana runtime directory:
+If you have completed this step, you should see the “vote-account-keypair.json” in your runtime directory:

 ```bash
 solana-keygen new -o ~/vote-account-keypair.json